develprr/metamatic-blog/_posts/2023-03-18-whole-lotta-zippin-goin-on.markdown

 Moving on from here, the road is wide open to so many interesting things to come.

-I'll be back zipping all around the place, ready or not!
+I'll be back zipping around all over the place, ready or not!